NewsHounds

 With eight weeks and day until election day the momentum that is now in the President’s favor can change, but so far it seems there is no love or enthusiasm for those who plan on voting for Mitt, but his support comes from those who just hate the President.
 His voters are not pro-Romney, just anti-Obama.

-bemused commented 2012-09-10 04:44:49 -0400 · Flag
+Bemused commented 2012-09-10 04:44:49 -0400 · Flag

 While covering the DNC, the foxies were careful not to offend for fear of being boycotted by attendees.
 It was actually a pleasant surprise to watch some of them act like real journalists during the interviews.
 The absence of interruptions and talking over was refreshing.
 If it weren’t for that memo from on high, some of them would probably be quite good.